As demand for clean label beverages soars, we explore why tea, coffee and botanicals are the natural choice for tapping

 Forgive the personal question, but how clean is your label?

 In recent years, addressing this question has become a pressing concern for the food and beverage industry in developed markets.
-The surging demand for natural, free-from, clean label, and organic products has prompted many to take a closer look at their labels.
+The surging demand for natural, free-from, organic, and clean label products has prompted many to take a closer look at their labels.

 The term “clean label” refers to products that use fewer ingredients, and whose ingredients would tend to be recognisable to consumers as being natural and wholesome rather than synthetic or overly-processed.
 That means avoiding using additives and E compounds that would need to be declared.
 As a term, it therefore also overlaps with “natural”, “organic” and “free-from”.

 While the term “clean label” doesn’t have a scientific definition, it is broadly understood and used by both consumers and the food industry.
 And consumers are certainly paying increased attention to ingredient lists.
 Today, 90% of global consumers are avoiding synthetic and “unnatural” ingredients* and seek clean label ingredients instead.

 Of course, the trend towards natural is hardly new.
 But in the last few years we have seen a huge acceleration.
 Natural products and clean label beverages have gone from being niche, to becoming mainstream.

 As an industry, I would argue food and drink is more susceptible than most to transient trends.
 We are in perpetual search of the “next big thing”.
 So, what is it about the “natural” trend that gives it potential long-term staying power?

 For me, the chief reason is the close association consumers draw between natural products and healthy products.
 When asked what “healthy” means to them, 69% of consumers say “natural”.
 That’s a considerably higher number than say “low in sugar” (44%), “fresh” (43%) and “low in fat” (43%)**.